fpatseas/office365-safelinks-decoder/README.md

 1. Open Outlook for Office 365 and explore your emails.

 **note**: The extension will remain installed until you restart Firefox.

+## Disclaimer
+This browser extension neither enhances nor diminishes online security.
+It only affects the link text of Safe Links, so as to become easier to read and copy, living the URL intact.
+Therefore, protection against malicious links is not bypassed.